jsmc2/app-conductor/README.md

+This is as private-ish ALPHA stage package, which is a conductor pattern implementation for javascript apps.
+Can be used with React and other frameworks.

 In a component based architecture, many feel that components should ONLY handle events - "NON prospective-cross-cutting events" - that are strickly within their boundries and strickly within their concern.
 All other events should be handled at the app level.
 Wouldn't it be nice if there was have a generalized implementation to provide for this?

 ...There is: App Conductor